webboty/Dexter-Wiki/End-Effectors.md

 Signals from the Dexter [Motor Control PCB](Motor-Control-PCB) to the Tool Interface:
 - Black: Ground (J25 pin 1, top pin)
 - Red: Logic power +5 Volts (J25 pin 2, the bottom pin).
 Note: Although out of spec, this actually appears to work very well as a power supply for the servos, making the next signal unnecessary.
-- Yellow: Supply power (18V to 36V DC from AC adapter J25?), Could be regulated to Servo power voltage (6 - 8.75V) at the interface by the servo power supply board  See: [Parts](https://octopart.com/bom-tool/4UgoKwTw), [source](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=da6dc9e512), [Schematic and PCB design](https://workspace.circuitmaker.com/Projects/Details/James-Newton-2/Dexter-Tool-Interface-Servo-Power-Supply).
+- Yellow: Supply power.
+Currently unregulated 18V to 36V DC from AC adapter via the top slot, labeled "+" on the small screw terminal on the side near the top of the motor board.
+Could be regulated to Servo power voltage (6 - 8.75V) at the interface by the servo power supply board  See: [Parts](https://octopart.com/bom-tool/4UgoKwTw), [source](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=da6dc9e512), [Schematic and PCB design](https://workspace.circuitmaker.com/Projects/Details/James-Newton-2/Dexter-Tool-Interface-Servo-Power-Supply).
 Note: The +5 supply line appears to work ok instead.
 - Blue: Servo data bus, bidirectional.
-AUX1 via J20 (bottom pin, on bottom connector left side of motor board)
+(AUX1 signal via J20 bottom pin, on bottom connector, back left side of motor board)
 - Green: Aux / Return serial data.
-AUX2 via J21?
+(AUX2 signal via J20 top pin, on bottom connector, back left side of motor board)
 - White: The Dexter HD has 1 additional wire which could be used for the servo power (6 - 8.75V) if we want to route that separately from the main supply power.
-On the HDI, it is used as a second ground wire.
+On the HDI, it is used as a second ground wire via the 2nd from the top slot, labeled "-" on the small screw terminal on the side near the top of the motor board

 _Note: J20 and J21 accept TE Connectivity part 2-179694-2_
 [^](http://www.te.com/usa-en/product-2-179694-2.html)